RachidaTanassat/TP-Mobile/RestApi/README.md

 # Google Books Explorer

 ## Description
 Google Books Explorer is a mobile application that allows users to search and view books using the Google Books API (www.googleapis.com/books).
-The app provides a user-friendly interface to search for books by title, author, or ISBN, displaying detailed information and cover images.
+The app provides a user-friendly interface to search for books by title, author, displaying detailed information and cover images.

 ## Features
 - Search for books using the Google Books API.